 - Be sure that your full legal name, as given on your application, appears on all documents submitted on your behalf, including the application fee check.
 Please call our attention to variations in your name that might appear on materials submitted.

-- In any correspondence (letter, email, etc) you may have with the College of Graduate & Professional Studies, always indicate your full name and the program to which you have applied.
+- In any correspondence (letter, email, etc) you may have with the College of Graduate Studies and Adult Learning, always indicate your full name and the program to which you have applied.

 - Do not submit an overabundance of materials or any unnecessary documents, such as secondary school records.
 We do not need to see awards/certificates/commendations that are not strictly academic credentials as stated in our requirements.
 Three recommendations from well chosen evaluators should be adequate.

 - Submit your application at least two weeks before the stated deadline to ensure that our office will have adequate time to assemble all items related to your application.

 - All correspondence concerning your application should be sent directly to: College of Graduate Studies and Adult Learning, c/o Graduate Admissions, Millersville University , PO Box 1002 , Millersville , PA 17551-0302.

 The actual in-depth review of your application file is conducted in the department by an admissions committee, usually headed by the Graduate Program Coordinator.
 Attention is given to all aspects of an application, with an attempt made to evaluate past achievement as well as scholarly potential.
 Academic transcripts, letters of recommendation, graduate entrance exams scores (i.e., MAT, GRE), as well as your own statement of professional goals, are all taken into consideration in the review process.